hbctraining/BMI714_Intro_to_HPC/lessons/R_on_o2.md

 > **Note 2:**
 >
-> An alternative method would be not tinker with the `R_LIBS_USER` environment variable, but to get into the habit of specifying the install location when installing, e.g. `install.packages("dplyr", lib="~/R/3.5.1/library")`
+> An alternative method would be to not tinker with the `R_LIBS_USER` environment variable, but instead to get into the habit of specifying the install location when installing, e.g. `install.packages("dplyr", lib="~/R/3.5.1/library")`

 > **Note 3:**
 >
-> Talk to the folks at HMS RC to find out which packages are already installed, and also about the best way to install R packages locally.
-They have a [how-to guide available online](https://wiki.med.harvard.edu/Orchestra/PersonalRPackages) for installing packages locally, if you feel comfortable trying it on your own.
+> Talk to the folks at HMS RC to find out which packages are already installed.
+For additional information please take a look at their [how-to guide available online](https://wiki.med.harvard.edu/Orchestra/PersonalRPackages).

 ## Running R scripts on O2